The Use of Repetition, Alignment, & Symmetry in Data Visualization

 So why would we need grids?
 Well, we don’t actually need it, but it aids in the placement of text and graphics on a design.

-This type of balance accepts a certain level of asymmetry in the design, albeit with a recognisable genuine effort to assert balance of content on either side of the vertical/horizontal axis.
-Thus, the designer isn’t constrained to keep a strict symmetry, yet still tries to utilise the rules of balance and insert a somewhat even distribution of elements.
+This type of balance accepts a certain level of asymmetry in the design, albeit with a recognizable genuine effort to assert the balance of content on either side of the vertical/horizontal axis.
+Thus, the designer isn’t constrained to keep a strict symmetry, yet still tries to utilize the rules of balance and insert a somewhat even distribution of elements.

 We hope you’ve been enjoying the Data Design Principles Series.

 Keeping repetition, alignment, and balance in mind will make your designs stronger and more aesthetically pleasing.
 These design principles are just guidelines, though.
 Good designers shouldn’t be afraid to go their own way, following their own instincts.